JeffOfTheSixPaths/StockMarketBot/README.md

 # StockMarketBot
-(Very early development) A bot that will eventualy try to predict stocks
+(Very early development) A bot that will eventually try to predict stocks

 to do: